-Indicator ID Dependent on: SO 7 Sub-section Systemic stewardship including policy PRI Principle Type of indicator SO 18 Gateway to: N/A engagement 2, 5 PLUS VOLUNTARY TO DISCLOSE

-Provide at least one example of how your organisation participated, either directly or via service providers or external investment managers acting on your behalf, in collaborative initiatives to engage policymakers in order to make progress on your sustainability outcomes.

-Example: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]
+Indicator ID SO 18 Dependent on: Gateway to: SO 7 N/A Systemi Sub-section c stewardship including policy engagement PRI Principle 2, 5 Type of indicator PLUS VOLUNTARY TO DISCLOSE Provide at least one example of how your organisation participated, either or your behalf, in collaborative initiatives to engage policymakers in order to n - agers acting on Example: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]

-The purpose of this indicator is to gain insights into the collaborative initiatives signatories have participated in to engage with policymakers in order to make progress on their sustainability outcomes.

-Public policy critically affects the stability and sustainability of financial markets and of social, environmental and economic systems.
+Explanatory notes The purpose of this indicator is to gain insights into the collaborative initiatives signatories have participated in to engage with policymakers in order to make progress on their sustainability outcomes.
+Purpose of indicator Public policy critically affects the stability and sustainability of financial markets and of social, environmental and economic systems.
 It also drives large-scale action that can be harnessed to make progress on sustainability outcomes.
 Public policy engagement is therefore a natural and necessary extension of investors' responsibilities and duties and of their efforts to shape sustainability outcomes.
 Signatories who have chosen to shape their sustainability outcomes may want to actively use this lever of influence.
 Signatories may want to lead and participate in collective initiatives to engage with policymakers in order to make progress on their sustainability outcomes.
 Collective engagement spreads the cost of shaping sustainability outcomes and is central to making progress on them at scale.
 Signatories may engage with regulators and policymakers on the wide range of regulatory or legislative developments that would improve outcomes.
 Such engagement may take place in their home market and in any jurisdiction that is a significant part of their portfolios.